davidliao404/velocloud-api/docs/Api/AllApi.md

 Clone the default enterprise configuration profile

-Creates a new enterprise configuration from the VCO enterprise default configuration.
+Creates a new enterprise configuration from the enterprise default configuration.
 On success, returns an object the ID of the newly created configuration object.
 Privileges required:  `CREATE` `ENTERPRISE_PROFILE`, or  `CREATE` `OPERATOR_PROFILE`

 ### Example
 ```php